-India is the third-largest egg producer in the world after China and the USA and thefourth-largest chicken producer in the world after China, Brazil and the USA.India is the third-largest egg producer in the world after China and the USA and thefourth-largest chicken producer in the world after China, Brazil and the USA.
-Poultry is the most organized sector in animal agriculture in India, worth Euro14,500 million.
-Production of broiler meat has increased to 4.2 million tons perannum in 2015-16.
-Demand for processed chicken meat has been growing y 15-20% per annum.
-Total layer production in India has gone up to reach 80 millioneggs per annum.
+India is the third largest egg producer in the world after China and USA and the fourth largest chicken producer in the world after China, Brazil, and USA.
+India is the third largest egg producer in the world after China, Brazil and USA.
+Poultry is the most organized sector in animal agriculture in India, worth Euro 14,500 million.
 The Directorate of Poultry Research (DPR) formerly Project Directorate on Poultry (PDP) is one of the constituent research institutes of the Indian Council of Agricultural Research (ICAR), an autonomous multidisciplinary Research & Development Organization financially supported by Govt. of India.
 The Directorate was set up as a coordinating unit of All India Coordinated Research Project (AICRP) on Poultry in 1970 at Izatnagar, Uttar Pradesh.
 Subsequently the unit was elevated as a full-fledged Project Directorate during 1988 and shifted to Hyderabad, the capital city of the southern state of Andhra Pradesh.
 The objectives of the Directorate are to coordinate research at AICRP centers located across the country and conduct research on the development and improvement of chicken lines for commercial and rural poultry production.

-- To learn advanced poultry management and economics in poultry farming. - 2.
-To learn about common diseases and their management in poultry. - To learn about production performance of layers/broilers and profitability. - To learn about the feed and nutrition in poultry production.
-To get exposure to marketing and processing in poultry business.
+- To learn advanced poultry management and economics in poultry farming - 2.
+To learn about common diseases and their management in poultry - 3.
+To learn about production performance of layers/broilers and profitability - 4.
+To learn about the feed and nutrition in poultry production - 5.
+To get exposure to marketing and processing in poultry business

-- Visit to local Poultry farms to learn advanced poultry farming at Hyderabad.
+- Visit to local Poultry farms to learn advanced poultry farming at Hyderabad

-- Visit to DRR, Hyderabad.
+- 2. Visit to DRR, Hyderabad

-- Visit to ANGRAU, Hyderabad.
+- 3. Visit to ANGRAU, Hyderabad

-- Visit to ICRISAT, Hyderabad.
+- 4. Visit to ICRISAT, Hyderabad

-- Adoption of advanced practices in poultry management. - Awareness about the poultry vaccines, livestock management and health care. - 3.
-Adoption of large scale poultry farming as backyard poultry and small units. - Starting of small profitable village level poultry farms by farmers and un-employed youths.
+- 1. Adoption of advanced practices in poultry management - 2.
+Awareness about the poultry vaccines, livestock management and health care - 3.
+Adoption of large scale poultry farming as backyard poultry and small - 4.
+Starting of small profitable village level poultry farms by farmers and un-employed youths